Love and Monsters (film): Plot

 Joel wakes to finally see Aimee.
 She leads a beach colony of elderly survivors who depend on her.
 He is introduced to the survivors, as well as Brooks "Cap" Wilkinson, a ship captain, and his crew, who had all recently arrived on a large yacht.
 As everyone celebrates their imminent departure, Aimee confesses to Joel that she is glad to see him, but that she has become a different person and is still mourning someone she was in love with.
 Crestfallen, Joel decides to return to his old base.
 He contacts his group on the radio and learns that it has become unsafe there, and that they too must leave.
 Cap sends Joel some berries to eat, which he recognizes as poisonous.
 Realizing Cap is not to be trusted, he rushes to warn Aimee but is knocked unconscious.

 Joel, Aimee, and the rest of her colony awaken tied up on the beach.
-Cap reveals that his group is going to raid the colony, and that their yacht is towed by a crab monster controlled with an electrified chain.
+Cap reveals that his group are pirates that will raid the colony, and that their yacht is towed by a crab monster controlled with an electrified chain.
 Cap sets the crab to feed on the colonists, but Joel and Aimee escape and are able to fight for their lives, and Boy returns to help.
 After a lengthy battle, Joel has the opportunity to shoot the crab, but he realizes it is not hostile.
 Joel instead severs the electrified chain, freeing the crab.
 The creature leaves Joel and the others unharmed and instead sinks the yacht, devouring Cap and his crew.

 Joel recommends to Aimee that she and her colony head north.
 They share a goodbye kiss, and Aimee promises she will find him.
 Joel treks all the way back to his colony, and they too decide to head to the mountains.
 On the radio, Joel inspires other colonies to take to the surface.
 As the colonies head north, Clyde and Minnow, already in the mountains, wonder if Joel will survive the next journey.